º

 Garden Gate for Dr. & Mrs. Westfall, Slidell, LA

-Restoration & repair of Samuel Yellin panels, circa 1930, Zemurray estate, Madisonville, LA
+Restoration & repair of Samuel Yellin panels, circa 1930, Zemurray estate,

 Chandeliers and many pieces for Cheek - McGehee residence, Bogalusa, LA